YogeshCruz/content-based-movie-recommender/README.md

 ## 🤝 Contribution

+## 🤝 Contribution

 Pull requests are welcome!
-Got ideas?
-Found bugs?
-Drop an issue or connect on [LinkedIn](#) 😉

-## 📄 License

-This project is licensed under the MIT License.
+If you have ideas, found bugs, or want to contribute in any way, feel free to open an issue or submit a pull request.

+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/yogeshwaran-k-363800210/) to discuss or share feedback. 😊